 The other battle is over the “similar car” problem.
 Victims in property damage claims should get a car that is of equal size and structure of the one that is under repair or totaled.
 If you are driving a Lexus, I would not take this too literally.
 But if you are used to driving a minivan, then your insurer needs to reimburse or provide a rental car that is similar.
 This is especially true for individuals that use their vehicles for work or company purposes.

 Vehicle Repair or Pay Off

 Another common source of contention in property damage claims is the pay-off of the victim’s current car loan.
 In the event a vehicle is damaged beyond repair, insurance companies are only inclined to pay the fair market value of the vehicle.
 The fact that the value to you is more than the value of the car, doesn’t factor into the calculation, at all.
-What does factor into the value are special reasons why your car is worth more than other car similarly situated, i.e., you put on fancy rims.
-But to get an insurance company to pay for that, you are going to spend more time and money getting the case to trial then the difference in the value (at least in most cases).
+What factors into the value are special reasons why your car is worth more than other cars similarly situated, i.e., you put on fancy rims.
+But to get an insurance company to pay for that, you will spend more time and money getting the case to trial then the difference in the value (at least in most cases).

 For some consumers with a loan, the payoff of their property damage total loss claim is less than the pay-off amount.
 If you have gap insurance, no problem.
 If you don’t have gap insurance, the victim can find themselves in the hole on the car.
 This is one of those “it is not really fair but it is the law” type situations that drives victims absolutely crazy.